Self-hosted deployment - v3 Preview - Open Source LLM Observability

 Run Langfuse Worker

-docker run --name langfuse \
+docker run --name langfuse-worker \

 -e DATABASE_URL=postgresql://hello \